 Getting set up with Stitch Fix is actually kind of fun, but it takes a bit of time to do it thoroughly, so I suggest you set aside 30-45 minutes.
 You definitely don’t want to rush the survey portion.
 You can update your profile at any time.

-First, head over to Stitch Fix and create an account (you can get your account set up even if you aren’t ready to pull the trigger and order your first box — they will keep all your info saved).
+First, head over to Stitch Fix and create an account.
 Next, fill out the Style Profile, which is a fairly detailed questionnaire that covers your sizing, style preferences, your lifestyle, and your budget so your stylist can choose items that you will enjoy.

 You can also create a Pinterest board and link to it so your stylist can better understand what you like and don’t like.
 (You can see my Stitch Fix board here.)
 Make sure you write your commentary in the text section so she knows why you pinned it.
 I pinned things I hated as well as what I liked to make sure she didn’t go off the rails on me.